 Transgas Development Systems, Roanoke, WV

-Transgas Development Systems (TGDS) have plans to build a $3 billion facility in Mingo County, WV, known as the Adams Fork Plant.
-The facility will use 3 million tons per year of various grades of coal to create over 6.5 million barrels of gasoline annually.
+Transgas Development Systems (TGDS) have stated plans to build a $3 billion facility in Mingo County, WV, known as the Adams Fork Plant.
+The facility would use 7,500 tons per year of Appalachian coal to create nearly 1 billion gallons of gasoline and liquid fuels annually.
 TGDS has signed a licensing agreement with Uhde Corporation of America to use the proprietary PRENFLO™ technology for coal gasification.
 Syngas produced would be converted to methanol, and gasoline synthesized via the ExxonMobil MTG technology.
-Operations are not expected to begin until 2016 or later.